Dr Isaac Koomson

 Isaac Koomson is a multi-disciplinary researcher with interests in Development Economics, Finance and Small Business and Entreprenurship.
 He has currently added Agricultural Economics to his areas of interest.

-Isaac has close to a decade of teaching experience at the graduate level.
+Isaac has close to a decade of teaching experience at the tertiary level.
 He lectured in the university of Cape Coast, Ghana and proceeded to the University of Professional Studies, Accra (UPSA), Ghana.
 He is currently the Lead Economist/Consultant for the Network for Socioeconomic Research and Advancement (NESRA), Accra, Ghana.

 He has consulted for the World Bank and the United Nations University Institute for Natural Resources in Africa (UNU-INRA) and other organisations.